Conscious Sedation Dentistry

 Some of these drugs can affect your liver and heart.
 It’s important to check with your practitioner and/or pharmacist and have a full physical exam and blood test done within a year from your sedation appointment.
-We conduct a pre-sedation appointment with extensive medical questionnaire to make sure it is safe to perform conscious sedation on you.
+We conduct a pre-sedation appointment with an extensive medical questionnaire to make sure it is safe to perform conscious sedation on you.
 Your safety is our priority.
-You should be sure to inform your doctor or dentist if any of the following apply: known allergy to the drug, narrow-angle glaucoma, pregnancy, severe respiratory disease (COPD), congestive heart failure (CHF), impaired kidney or liver function, depression/bipolar disorder/psychoses, chronic bronchitis and some other conditions.
+You should be sure to inform your doctor or dentist if any of the following apply: known allergy to the drug, narrow-angle glaucoma, pregnancy, severe respiratory disease (COPD), congestive heart failure (CHF), impaired kidney or liver function, depression/bipolar disorder/psychoses, chronic bronchitis, and some other conditions.
 It’s also important to let us know if you are taking other medications.
 There could be possible drug interactions.

 WARNING: Benzodiazepines are also Central Nervous System (CNS) depressants (i.e. there can be a decline in blood pressure and breathing).
 It is important to note that they shouldn’t be mixed with other CNS depressants such as alcohol, psychiatric drugs, or street drugs.
 For sedation: we give the medication in the office, but very important you tell your dentist the truth if you have consumed any other drugs or alcohol for your own safety.